-The last U.S. combat troops will leave Afghanistan in 2014, ending America’s longest war.
+The last official U.S. combat troops left Afghanistan in 2014, ending America’s longest war.
 The Iraq war ended in December in 2011, with an official flag-lowering ceremony in Baghdad, in which Defense Secretary Leon Panetta declared that a free, democratic Iraq was worth the sacrifice in American lives.

 What about the sacrifices made by those who did not die?

 What lingering injuries and disabilities will plague this generation of veterans?

 And will we be able to even see them?

 It’s easier to accept that an entire generation of soldiers is damaged when you can actually see the injuries on thousands of men and women around you.
 You can see the cost of war, because it surrounds us in our daily lives.